mattan-d/edx-documentation/en_us/students/source/SFD_pursue_certs.rst

 * If you are already in the verified track of one or more courses in the
   program:
-  - purchase the verified track for each remaining course separately;
+  - Purchase the verified track for each remaining course separately;
-  - purchase the verified track for all remaining courses at once.
+  - Purchase the verified track for all remaining courses at once.

 ******************************